CraftAcademy/library-challenge/README.md

 ### Terminal Instructions

-Load files in IRB or Pry, All other files required
+Load files in IRB or Pry, All other files required by this file.
   ```
   >load “./lib/library.rb"
   ```
-Create Library,Book,Person objects from _data.yml_ and _users.yml_
+Create Library.
+Books and Person objects are loaded from _data.yml_ and _users.yml_
   ```
   >lib = Library.new
   ```